doctest/doctest/doc/markdown/features.md

 tdd in c++?
 more comments in source code

+try removing the apt cache - to see if builds will be faster

 - assume dt- prefix is not needed - remove from the help
 - even shorter versions of command line options
 - add the ability to not specify bool values for command line options - treat them as true